Perspective | An explosion of toads brings out an Annapolis woman’s parental instincts

 “They can stay for months at a time, mostly only coming out to eat — and in this case to breed,” said Jeff Popp, a wildlife biologist and co-director of the nonprofit Terrapin Institute.
 The conditions have to be just right for them to reproduce.

 Jeff had been in Kathy’s neighborhood monitoring diamondback terrapin nests, so a week later she called him to ask his advice.
 In heavy rain, a temporary pond forms at the back of her yard.
-It was still there, but getting smaller.
+It was still there but getting smaller.
 And it was filled with the inevitable result of that night of toad passion: thousands upon thousands of tadpoles.

 “I mean, I don’t know how I didn’t have any nightmares,” Kathy told me.
 “There were so many of these tadpoles.”